Welcome to Grade 10 Social Studies!

 Your Term 3 Project Will be Assessed Using the following rubrics:

-The Canada During World War 1 Test will be on Friday, April 27th.
-Please see the practice questions below:
+The World War 1 Test in on Friday, April 27th.

 This is a reminder that your TERM 3 Projects are due on Wednesday, May 23rd.